-“An Act of Kindness for a Broken Heart” – Anonymous story shared by Meladee McCarty in Chicken Soup for the Soul
+“An Act of Kindness for a Broken Heart” – Anonymous story shared by Meladee McCarty in the book, Chicken Soup for the Soul.

 “Hi, Mommy, what are you doing?” asked Susie.

 “I’m making a casserole for Mrs. Smith next door,” said her mother.

 “Why?”
 Asked Susie, who was only six years old.